 Make sure that the content you’re adding to the world provides value as well.

 You then have several means of generating leads through your whitepapers and eBooks.
-If these documents are high-quality, then they will be shared across the Internet, especially whitepapers.
+If these documents are high-quality, they will be shared across the Internet.
+This goes especially for whitepapers.

-Newsletters can strip back the curtain, giving interested leads more information about who your company is and what you do.
+Newsletters can strip back the curtain, giving interested leads more information about how your company is and what you do.